-Ethan Franklin is a Senior Managing Director at Ankura Consulting, based in the Chicago office.
+Ethan Franklin is a Senior Managing Director at Ankura, based in Chicago.
 With more than 25 years of experience, Ethan has focused the past two decades of his professional work on labor and operations strategies.

-Ethan has successfully developed and implemented innovative labor strategies resulting in over $450 million in annual cost savings for over 100 companies.
+Ethan has successfully developed and implemented innovative labor strategies resulting in hundreds of millions in annual cost savings for well over 100 companies.
 His labor strategies not only improve business results but also dramatically increase employee morale by deliberately incorporating the needs of the workforce.
-His experience encompasses a diverse range of industries including manufacturing, food and beverage, automotive, chemical, electronics, pharmaceuticals, power, call centers, banking and insurance, distribution, telecommunications, mining, government and healthcare.
+His experience encompasses a diverse range of industries including manufacturing, healthcare, food and beverage, automotive, chemical, electronics, pharmaceuticals, power, call centers, banking and insurance, distribution, telecommunications, mining, and government.

 Prior to joining Ankura, Ethan was a founding partner of Core Practice LLC, a leading international labor strategy firm.
 He was responsible for the successful delivery of all services at the firm.
 Ethan led teams to analyze, identify, and deliver labor and operational cost savings.
 Working with clients’ employees, he uncovered opportunities to increase employee morale and reduce turnover.
 As general counsel for the firm, he also managed contract negotiations.